KevinMarquette/kevinmarquette.github.io/_posts/2017-04-10-Powershell-exceptions-everything-you-ever-wanted-to-know.md

 One nuance of `$PSCmdlet.ThrowTerminatingError()` is that it creates a terminating error within your Cmdlet but it turns into a non-terminating error after it leaves your Cmdlet.
 This leaves the burden on the caller of your function to decide how to handle the error.
 They can turn it back into a terminating error by using `-ErrorAction Stop` or calling it from within a `try{...}catch{...}`.

+## Public function templates

+One last take a way I had with my conversation with Kirk Munro was that he places a `try{...}catch{...}` around every `begin`, `process` and `end` block in all of his advanced functions.
+In those generic catch blocks, he as a single line using `$PSCmdlet.ThrowTerminatingError($PSitem)` to deal with all exceptions leaving his functions.

+    function Do-Something
+    {
+        [cmdletbinding()]
+        param()

+        process
+        {
+            try
+            {
+                ...
+            }
+            catch
+            {
+                $PSCmdlet.ThrowTerminatingError($PSitem)
+            }
+        }
+    }

+Because everything is in a `try` statement within his functions, everything acts consistently.
+This also gives clean errors to the end user that hides the internal code from the generated error.

+# Trap

+I focused on the try/catch aspect of exceptions.
+But there is one legacy feature I need to mention before we wrap this up.

+A `trap` is placed in a script or function to catch all exceptions that happen in that scope.
+When an exception happens, the code in the `trap` will get executed and then the normal code will continue.
+If multiple exceptions happen, then the trap will get called over and over.

+    trap
+    {
+        Write-Log $PSItem.ToString()
+    }

+    throw [System.Exception]::new('first')
+    throw [System.Exception]::new('second')
+    throw [System.Exception]::new('third')

+I personally never adopted this approach but I can see the value in admin or controller scripts that will log any and all exceptions, then still continues to execute.

 # Closing remarks

 Adding proper exception handling to your scripts will not only make them more stable, but it will also make it easier for you to troubleshoot those exceptions.

 I spent a lot of time talking `throw` because it is a core concept when talking about exception handling.
 PowerShell also gave us `Write-Error` that handles all the situations where you would use `throw`.
 So don't think that you need to be using `throw` after reading this.

-Now that I have taken the time to write about exception handling in this detail, I am going to switch over to using `Write-Error` instead.
+Now that I have taken the time to write about exception handling in this detail, I am going to switch over to using `Write-Error -Stop` to generate errors in my code.
+I am also going to take Kirk's advice and make `ThrowTerminatingError` my goto exception handler for every funciton.